My First Burning Man 2002 - A Virgin on the Playa

 When things started getting too hot, I pulled away and said hi to her husband.
 She asked how I liked her costume?
 I looked at her as my light flashed on and off.
 She was in leather chaps with strings behind and a naked ass.
 She looked good.
 My light turned off.

 Just then her husband turned her back around and said, "look at this".
 As my light turned on, he held her legs apart to reveal a purple frosted bush with just a hint of labia showing.
-This was definintely an invitation.
+This was definitely an invitation, but what limit?
+There was risk.
 My light turned off.

 My hand moved in the dark, then quickly moved again.
 The light came on.
 Her eyes were open wide and she had a big smile on her face.
 Then she began laughing.
 The husband looked confused.
 I drifted away.
 Had I gone too far?
 Probably.

 Anywhere else I might be accused of sexual assault (or is that battery?).
-Here, it was just another form of interactive art, producing a smile.
+Here, it was just another form of interactive art, yielding a smile.
 And I suspect, a memory.

 Speaking of E, I walked into another bar and an attractive young girl came up to me as I was taking off my jellyfish.
 She hugged me and introduced me to everyone.
 Someone fixed me a drink.
 She kept literally hanging on me and talking about everything.
 She didn't seem to want to let go.
 We got into a long discussion.